f-erm/SODAR/README.md

 # SODAR
-This snakemake pipeline aims at facilitating the upload of samples to the **SODAR** platform.
+This snakemake pipeline aims at facilitating the uploading of samples to the **SODAR** platform.

 <img src="resources/img/sodar_cacaolat_logo.png" width="100">